docs

 | QS | Any provider | Monitored Anesthesia Care (MAC) — conscious sedation with monitoring | Varies by payer |

 The matched-pair requirement is the most consequential rule in anesthesia modifier billing.
 When an anesthesiologist medically directs a CRNA, both claims must confirm the same arrangement: the anesthesiologist bills QK or QY, and the CRNA bills QX for the same case.
-If the CRNA's claim says QX but the anesthesiologist's claim does not say QK or QY, the payer's automated editing system sees a CRNA claiming medical direction that no physician has acknowledged.
-Both claims are denied.
-The reverse mismatch — anesthesiologist billing QK but CRNA billing QZ — implies independence the physician has not confirmed, and the claims are likewise denied automatically.
+If the CRNA's claim says QX but the anesthesiologist's does not say QK or QY, the payer's editing system sees a CRNA claiming medical direction no physician acknowledged, and both claims are denied.
+The reverse mismatch, anesthesiologist billing QK but CRNA billing QZ, implies independence the physician has not confirmed and is denied the same way.

-QZ warrants particular attention for billing companies serving practices in states that have opted out of the federal supervision requirement for CRNAs.
-Under the CMS opt-out provision, individual states may waive the physician supervision requirement, allowing CRNAs to practice and bill independently.
-A CRNA billing QZ in an opt-out state is billing correctly; a CRNA billing QZ in a non-opt-out state may be creating a compliance exposure.
-The billing company has to track which states their CRNA clients operate in and what the applicable supervision rules are.
+QZ needs particular attention for practices in states that have opted out of the federal CRNA supervision requirement.
+Under the CMS opt-out provision, a state may waive physician supervision, allowing CRNAs to practice and bill independently.
+A CRNA billing QZ in an opt-out state is correct; a CRNA billing QZ in a non-opt-out state may be creating compliance exposure.
+Track which states each CRNA client operates in and the supervision rule that applies.

 QS, monitored anesthesia care, follows its own payer-specific rules.
-Medicare covers MAC under specific criteria — the procedure must be on the Medicare-covered list, and the medical necessity for monitoring must be documented.
-Commercial payers vary significantly in whether and how they cover MAC, so prior authorization and coverage verification for MAC cases is a separate workflow from standard general anesthesia billing.
+Medicare covers MAC only when the procedure is on the Medicare-covered list and the medical necessity for monitoring is documented.
+Commercial payers vary widely in whether and how they cover MAC, so prior authorization and coverage verification for MAC cases is a separate workflow from standard general anesthesia.

 Physical status modifiers (P1–P6) and how they affect payment

 Physical status modifiers classify patient health complexity at the time of service.
-They were developed by the American Society of Anesthesiologists and are appended to the anesthesia CPT code in the modifier field.
+The American Society of Anesthesiologists developed them, and they are appended to the anesthesia CPT code in the modifier field.

 | Modifier | Patient classification | Modifying units (where applied) |